 Christian Kirksey Contract Information:

-Signed by the Browns in June of 2014.
+Signed a four-year contract extension with the Browns in May of 2017.

 To instantly reveal our fantasy analysis of every player – including Christian Kirksey – simply subscribe now.

 |2017 Proj||24||CLE||Subscribe now to see our 2017 projections for Christian Kirksey|

 Age is determined on September 1st of each season.